 This Thanksgiving Fun Pack includes:

 - 8-page, 13-character script

 - clear directions for immediate, seamless implementation

 - reader response questions

 - context clue word work

 - post-reading journal prompts

-Estimated Lexile Measurement is 750.
+- Estimated Lexile Measurement is 750.

 This 8-page, 13-character script focuses on a group of students looking forward to the Holiday Food Strive, the annual school-wide food drive to support the City Food Pantry.
 The problem is that the students are more focused on bringing in the most items so they can win an ice cream and pizza party, and not focused on the act of GIVING.

-This Common Core bundle is the perfect item for your middle grades to middle school classroom to get ready for Thanksgiving and the winter holidays.
+This Common Core tool is the perfect item for your middle grades to middle school classroom to get ready for Thanksgiving and the winter holidays.
 They might even be inspired enough to come up with a school-wide giving event of their own.